ShawnEdgell/skaterxl-mod-docs/README.md

 ## Technology Stack

-Our website is built using the Vite + Svelte framework, offering a modern, reactive, and efficient user experience.
+Our website is built using the SvelteKit framework, offering a modern, reactive, and efficient user experience.
 Here's a brief overview of the technologies involved:

+- **SvelteKit:** SvelteKit is the core framework that powers our site, providing a seamless and performant user interface.
-- **Vite**: A blazing fast, next-generation frontend build tool, Vite provides a smooth and efficient development experience.
+- **Vite:** Vite is used as the build tool, ensuring fast and efficient development and production builds.
-- **Svelte**: A radical new approach to building user interfaces, Svelte shifts much of the work into a compile step, resulting in smaller, faster runtime code with less boilerplate.
-- **Tailwind CSS**: For styling, we use Tailwind CSS, a utility-first CSS framework packed with classes that can be composed to build any design, directly in the markup.
+- **Tailwind CSS:** For styling, we use Tailwind CSS, a utility-first CSS framework packed with classes that can be composed to build any design, directly in the markup.

-## Features

-- **Responsive Design**: Our site is fully responsive, ensuring a seamless experience across all devices, from desktops to mobile phones.
-- **Interactive Sidebar**: Navigate through various categories and subcategories with an easy-to-use sidebar that includes accordion-style dropdowns for efficient browsing.
-- **Dynamic Content**: Each category and subcategory is loaded dynamically, providing a fast and interactive user experience.
-- **Mobile-Friendly Interface**: On mobile devices, the sidebar collapses into a hamburger menu, making it easy to navigate the site on smaller screens.

 ## Getting Started